If you require immediate assistance please call (219) 754-5380!

 Common signs it is time to ask us to evaluate your outlets include:

-• Outlets near sinks, tubs, or laundry areas that do not have test and reset buttons
+• Outlets near sinks, tubs, or laundry areas that do not have test and reset buttons.

-• Two slot receptacles with no grounding opening in rooms where water is present
+• Two-slot receptacles with no grounding opening in rooms where water is present.

-• GFCI outlets that trip frequently, feel warm, or will not reset and stay on
+• GFCI outlets that trip frequently, feel warm, or will not reset and stay on.

-• Inspection reports that mention missing GFCI protection in kitchens, bathrooms, garages, or outdoor areas
+• Inspection reports that mention missing GFCI protection in kitchens, bathrooms, garages, or outdoor areas.

 Whether you need one device replaced or several circuits evaluated, our team approaches each project carefully.
 We troubleshoot issues, recommend practical solutions, and complete the work with attention to detail so you can feel more confident about the safety of your wiring.